freebsd/freebsd-src/docs/UsersManual.rst

 This section describes the ASCII text format for sampling profiles.
 It is, arguably, the easiest one to generate.
-If you are interested in generating any of the other two, consult the ``ProfileData`` library in in LLVM's source tree (specifically, ``include/llvm/ProfileData/SampleProfReader.h``).
+If you are interested in generating any of the other two, consult the ``ProfileData`` library in LLVM's source tree (specifically, ``include/llvm/ProfileData/SampleProfReader.h``).

 .. code-block:: console